 ‘Park’ was a brand that was launched by Marshall during the mid-1960s, and along with a range of amplifiers, Park also sold its own fuzz box.
 In the same way that Marshall was initially supplied with fuzz boxes by Sola Sound, the Park Fuzz Sound was also a rebranded Sola Sound product.

-Production of the Fuzz Sound was ramped up approximately in 1969, when the Fuzz Sound was developed in the same type of enclosure as Sola Sound were already using for the Vox Tone Bender MKIII.
-This version of the Park Fuzz Sound also featured identical electronics to the MKIII, with a circuit topology that was originally used in the Baldwin-Burns Buzzaround.
+The known surviving Fuzz Sounds were built during a period spanning approximately from the late 1960s until the mid-1970s.
+These pedals featured the same type of enclosures that Sola Sound were already using for pedals like the Vox Tone Bender MKIII, and later, the Sola Sound Tone Bender MKIV.
+This version of the Park Fuzz Sound also featured identical electronics to the other fuzz boxes that Sola Sound was building at the time, with a circuit topology that was originally used in the Baldwin-Burns Buzzaround.

 The exact year that the Park Fuzz Sound was first released is currently unknown.
 Gary Hurst recalled his own designs having been rebranded for a number of companies, which included Park,1 and so it remains a distinct possibility that earlier versions of the Park Fuzz Sound were built prior to the extant pedals with the ‘MKIII’ circuit.

 Park Fuzz Sound ‘MKIII’, c. late 1960s